abudri/AAO_Ruby_Course/README.md

-# App Academy Open - Ruby Course
+# App Academy Open - Software Engineering Foundations Course

-App Academy Open [Ruby Course](https://open.appacademy.io/learn/full-stack-online/ruby/setting-up-a-development-environment--phase-1-) notes.
+App Academy Open [Software Engineering Foundations Course](https://open.appacademy.io/learn/full-stack-online/software-engineering-foundations/ruby-environment-setup) notes.

 ## Glossary

 **Stack** - Here at App Academy we work with a Ruby on Rails, JavaScript, React, Redux, and PostgresSQL stack.
 A [stack](https://en.wikipedia.org/wiki/Solution_stack) is simply a collection of software and hardware used in development of an application.
 For our specific purposes we are using Ruby on Rails on the backend/server, PostgresSQL to house our database, and JavaScript + React + Redux for frontend rendering and logic.
 For backend development in particular, we will need a database application, a server, and a web-application framework.
 For the purposes of this course, we will be using two database applications: PostgreSQL and SQLite.
+[Reference](https://open.appacademy.io/learn/full-stack-online/software-engineering-foundations/ruby-environment-setup)

 ## Tools